-We include posts in our glob (i.e., so much more than a blog) book reviews, essays and articles which we've curated about a topic of interest to our classroom teachers and their students.
+We include posts in our blog – book reviews, essays and articles which we've curated about a topic of interest for our classroom teachers and their students.

 Book Report by Monica Snellings